trozler/myfpl-cli/README.md

 - -g, --gameweek
   - See how your gameweek is going before fpl updates, by viewing your real time score, adjusted for bonus and substitutions.
 - -t, --team
   - Plan for future gameweeks by viewing transfers made, chips avialable, currently selected team and more.
+Fpl password and email are required for this command, as your team line up is private.
+Your email and team id will be cached locally for future use, but never your password.
+You can clear cache with -c command.
 - -l, --live
   - Check out your league standings before fpl updates.
 All standings are based on real time scores, which are adjusted for bonus and substitutions.
 - -f, --fixture